betsegawlemma/tenaye/README.md

 # Tenaye

-Android application designed to teach teen agers in Ethiopia about health issues such as HIV/AIDS, Sexualy Transmitted Infections, Contraceptive Methods, Safe/Unsafe Abortion, and Mental Health Issues
+Android application designed to teach teenagers in Ethiopia about health issues such as HIV/AIDS, Sexualy Transmitted Infections, Contraceptive Methods, Safe/Unsafe Abortion, and Mental Health Issues.

+This project work is sponsered by University of Gondar (http://www.uog.edu.et/en/)